A Survey on Large Language Model-Based Game Agents: Discussion and Open Challenges

 \subsection{Game Environments and Benchmarks}

-Current widely used benchmarks (e.g., TextWorld~\cite{hausknecht2020interactive}, ALFWorld~\cite{shridhar2021alfworld}, ScienceWorld~\cite{wang2022scienceworld}) were primarily developed before the rise of LLMs.
+Table~\ref{tab:benchmarks} summarizes existing open-sourced benchmarks or environments for LLMGAs.
+Some widely used benchmarks (\textit{e.g.}, TextWorld~\cite{cote2019textworld}, ALFWorld~\cite{shridhar2021alfworld}, ScienceWorld~\cite{wang2022scienceworld}) were primarily developed before the rise of LLMs.
 Their tasks are generated from templated rules and constrained by a limited set of admissible actions and shallow dynamics, which result in highly similar instantiated tasks and low interactive complexity.
 In ALFWorld, for example, tasks are constructed from household instruction templates over a fixed action set (e.g., pick up, open, put, heat), producing many near-duplicate instances that only substitute objects or receptacles~\cite{shridhar2021alfworld}.

 High-quality game environments/benchmarks are crucial for advancing the capabilities of LLMGAs.
 Such environments should not only be more complex, but complex in targeted ways that expose the distinctive weaknesses of current architectures.
 This entails: (i) tasks with deeper compositional structure and long-horizon dependencies, ensuring that success cannot be reduced to pattern-matching templates; (ii) world dynamics governed by consistent physical or social rules, requiring agents to acquire and exploit regularities rather than memorize isolated instances; and (iii) scalability in both breadth (diverse tasks and domains) and depth (persistent settings spanning multiple days or large populations of agents).